mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 There has been some attempts for bidirectional AR language modeling such as, [ELMo](https://arxiv.org/abs/1802.05365).
 ElLMo simply concatenated the left-to-right and right-to-left information, meaning that the representation couldn’t take advantage of both left and right contexts simultaneously.

+In contrast, AE based pretraining does not perform density estimation, but it works towards reconstructing the original data from corrupted input.
+BERT is a notable example of AE.
+BERT replaces language modeling with a modified objective called “masked language modeling”.
+In this model, words in a sentence are randomly erased and replaced with a special token $$[MASK]$$ with some small probability.
+Then, the model is trained to recover the erased tokens.
+As density estimation is not part of the objective, BERT can utilize bidirectional contexts for reconstruction which also closes the bidirectional information gap in AR language modeling and improves performance.

 XXXXXXXX
 $$